gmarkall/nbep-7/README.md

 align with the design outlined here, but were used for proving concepts for various aspects of the design.
 In particular, the implementation:

-- Provides enough change to support an EMM plugin using RMM
+- Provides enough change to support EMM plugins using:
+  - The RAPIDS Memory Manager (RMM),
+  - A CuPy memory pool,
-  - and potentially other EMM plugins such as for CuPy, but these are as-yet unimplemented.
+  - and potentially other EMM plugins, which are as-yet unplanned / unimplemented.
 - does not provide such clean interface boundaries as outlined in this document.

 It is expected that as the design and document evolve towards completion, the